yyyu200/VASPGap/README.md

 # VASPGap
 ====
 Find the VBM from EIGENVAL of VASP output
-use -c or -n for collinear/noncollinear results, otherwise the code may guess one  but maybe wrong guess
+use -c or -n for collinear/noncollinear results, otherwise the code may guess one (but maybe not right!)

 Usage: